truce-audio/baseview/README.md

 4. `[view.layer setContents: nil]` to drop the layer's image.

 That's the whole patch — about 35 added lines in a single file.
 See the `git diff` vs upstream master.

+## macOS frame-change Resized events

+Upstream baseview on macOS only fires `WindowEvent::Resized` from `viewDidChangeBackingProperties:`, which AppKit only calls on **backing-scale** changes (the view moves to a different monitor).
+Every other path that mutates the NSView's frame size — the parent's `autoresizingMask` shrinking / growing the child during a host-window drag, the host directly calling `setFrameSize:` on the embedded view, even baseview's own `Window::resize` trampoline — runs **without** firing `Resized`.

+For plugin editors that render through a `CAMetalLayer` (wgpu, anything blitting through `setContents:`) this is the difference between a clean resize and squashed knobs:

+- The NSView's frame grows (autoresize works fine).
+- The CAMetalLayer's frame implicitly tracks the NSView (good).
+- The CAMetalLayer's `drawableSize` (the size of the texture wgpu / CoreGraphics actually paints into) **stays at the old logical size**.
+- AppKit composites the small texture into the larger frame, stretching it across the new bounds.

+The fix is a single `setFrameSize:` override on baseview's NSView subclass.
+It calls `super` first (so AppKit's bookkeeping — intrinsic content size, propagation to subview autoresize masks, etc. — runs unchanged), reads the new bounds, and emits `WindowEvent::Resized` with the same `WindowInfo` shape `viewDidChangeBackingProperties:` uses.
+Backends (egui / iced / slint / vizia) already react to `Resized` by reconfiguring their surfaces, so this single override fixes resize for every backend and every plugin format that embeds via `setFrameSize:`.

+LV2 in particular relies on this path heavily: the LV2 UI spec gives the host a `ui:resize` extension to push size changes through, but in practice most hosts (Ardour, Reaper LV2, jalv-gtk on macOS) just resize the parent NSView and expect the child's autoresize mask to do the rest.
+Without this patch, the editor's wgpu surface stays at the original size and the user sees stretched / squashed content.

+## macOS cursor implementation

+Upstream `src/macos/cursor.rs` returns `todo!()` for every cursor variant — calling `Window::set_mouse_cursor` on macOS crashes.
+This fork ports the whole [`MouseCursor`](src/window.rs) enum to the corresponding AppKit `NSCursor`s via `objc2-app-kit`, with `NSCursor::arrowCursor`, `iBeamCursor`, `pointingHandCursor`, `crosshairCursor`, etc. mapped one-to-one where AppKit has a direct equivalent and falling back to the closest cursor for variants AppKit doesn't ship (e.g. `MouseCursor::Hand` → `pointingHandCursor`, `Help` → `arrowCursor`).

+The implementation also handles dynamic cursor updates: AppKit's cursor only sticks while the cursor is over the view, so the fork installs the cursor inside the `cursorUpdate:` path so it persists across `NSTrackingArea` re-entries instead of reverting to whatever cursor the host's outer container last set.

+## CPU-only hit-test gate

+Upstream baseview's `-[NSView hitTest:]` override always runs, even when the consumer isn't using the OpenGL render path.
+That override exists to redirect hit-tests away from a GL render subview so input events land on baseview's main view; with no GL subview present it has nothing to redirect and can leave events unhandled (cursor reverts to the host's last-set cursor, drags don't start cleanly).

+This fork gates the `hitTest:` method registration behind `#[cfg(feature = "opengl")]`.
+Consumers using baseview purely for windowing + CPU rendering (truce-gui via wgpu / CoreGraphics, anyone painting through `setContents:`) get AppKit's default hit-testing back, which behaves correctly for top-level NSViews.

+## Release scripts

+`scripts/` carries the publishing workflow for the fork:

+- `scripts/bump.sh <version>` — bump the version in `Cargo.toml` + workspace examples, regenerate `Cargo.lock`, and commit.
+- `scripts/release.sh` — drives the full release: verify → bump → publish, with confirmation prompts at each step.
+- `scripts/publish.sh` — `cargo publish` to crates.io once a release commit is tagged.
+- `scripts/verify.sh` — clippy + tests + docs pass before release.
+- `scripts/sync-upstream.sh` — fetch RustAudio/baseview's `master` and either merge or rebase the truce-fork patches on top, used to pick up upstream changes before bumping.
+Keeps the patch set small by replaying onto the latest upstream rather than letting the fork drift.

 ## License